probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 .. _skd003-inconsistent_performance:

-SKD003 - Inconsistent performance across folds
+SKD003 - Inconsistent performance across splits
 -----------------------------------------------

 How it is detected